 You can get an OEM replacement actuator from

-You will need a tool set set including
+You will need a tool set including

-a 5.5 mm socket for Chevy, GMC, Cadillac, Ford and Lincoln vehicles.
+an 5.5 mm socket for Chevy, GMC, Cadillac, Ford and Lincoln vehicles.

 Using a small socket and ratchet remove the mounting bolts that hold the

-under dash plastic cover
+under dash plastic cover on the passenger side.

-in place.
 These screws can be in obscure places so look around for them.